 Route91Strong is a 501c3 Tax Exempt Non-Profit Organization founded by Lisa Fine and Brian Claypool, survivors of the Route 91 Harvest Country Music Festival shooting that occurred on Sunday, October 1, 2017.
-These survivors from Northern and Southern California along with other survivors including lead singer Bryan Hopkins and lead guitarist Ben Carey of Elvis Monroe, Jennifer Holub, Christine Caria as well as Greg and Tennille Greenfield and a team including Dave Freudenberger, LoriDawn Messuri, Blake Gotts, Ken Cavalli and Denise Beingessner have come together to advocate for the families involved in senseless and horrific acts of violence.
+These survivors from Northern and Southern California along with other survivors including lead singer Bryan Hopkins and lead guitarist Ben Carey of Elvis Monroe, Christine Caria as well as Greg and Tennille Greenfield including Iris Sherman, from Washington DC including Dave Freudenberger, LoriDawn Messuri, Blake Gotts, Ken Cavalli and Denise Beingessner have come together to advocate for the families involved in senseless and horrific acts of violence.

 Our overall goal is to raise funds for those who survive tragedies such as this who desperately need time to get their lives back on track.
 Many of our applicants suffer with tremendous PTSD, sleepless nights, nightmares, are unable to work, can’t pay their bills and they start giving up hope...our Route91Strong team catches these precious souls before they fall.